 Otherwise, you can email them reminders.
 Some review providers have a system for collecting reviews.

 Rewarding customers for leaving reviews can be a bit tricky!
-The law states that you can’t offer incentives for positive reviews, but that you can indeed offer something for a review.
+In most countries, the law states that you can’t offer incentives for positive reviews, but that you can indeed offer something for a review.

 You just can’t specify whether they have to be good or bad with your incentive.
 As a shop owner, you may also have to label those reviews as having been rewarded.
 Be sure to check your country’s laws regarding incentivising reviewers to give feedback.